10 Wonderful Things to do in Caye Caulker

 4. Go shopping for local arts and craft

-There is an area on the island known as Palapa Gardens on the way to The Split, ideal to shop for locally made tropical goods, clothing, bags, jewelry, woodcarvings, and souvenirs for you to take back home.
+There is an area on the island known as Palapa Gardens on the way to The Split, ideal for shopping for locally made tropical goods, clothing, bags, jewelry, woodcarvings, and souvenirs to take back home.
 It’s a special way to remember Belize.

 5. Book a manatee tour